wilsonte-umich/aws-shiny-server/README.md

 ### Use an available Amazon Machine Image

-The recommended way to start a new app server on AWS is to launch a new instance from one of our pre-installed AMIs:
+The recommended way to start a new app server on AWS is to launch a new instance from one of our pre-installed public AMIs:

 - [aws-shiny-server AWS AMIs](https://us-east-2.console.aws.amazon.com/ec2/home?region=us-east-2#Images:visibility=public-images;search=:aws-shiny-server)